4 ways to quickly charge your phone in a time crunch

 Those big, bright displays on modern-day smartphones are pretty demanding as far as battery life goes, so resist the temptation to check for alerts or really do anything with your phone while it’s being topped up.
 Plug it in, then forget about it until you need to head out again.

 If you can’t bring yourself to put your phone in airplane mode (see above), another option is to put it facedown and mute notification sounds, so you’ll be less tempted to pick it up and start flicking through your emails.
 Ten minutes of uninterrupted charging will get your battery to a much higher level than 10 minutes of charging while web browsing and making calls to colleagues.

 The same rule applies for anything that will strain your phone’s battery, so no gaming, watching movies, streaming audio, or scrolling through your photo albums while the phone’s plugged in.
 If you’ve found a few minutes to charge your phone, you might truly be looking for a distraction—read a book instead.

 3. Plug into a wall socket

-If you must charge over USB, then find a computer that’s as new as possible, because successive USB standards have increased the power capacity available to devices.
+If you must charge over USB, find a computer that’s as new as possible, because successive USB standards have increased the power capacity available to devices.
 Again, it depends which device you’re plugging into which power source (as manufacturers take different approaches), but the newer the better.

-Ultimately what all of that means is that five minutes plugged into the wall is usually going to be much better than five minutes plugged into your laptop.
+Ultimately, what all of that means is that five minutes plugged into the wall is usually going to be much better than five minutes plugged into your laptop.
 So if you have the option, go for the wall socket.